Wildrose Leader Brian Jean willing to step down to head united conservative party

 "We must remember that the members will decide the name for Alberta's conservative movement," he said.
 "And most importantly, time is of the essence."

-The announcement seemed to herald a shift in Jean's thinking on the issue.
+Jean's announcement seemed to herald a shift in his thinking on the issue.
 In October, at the Wildrose annual general meeting in Red Deer, he rejected talk of a union with the PCs.

 Taking aiming at the PC party, Jean said Albertans elected the NDP in May 2015 because many voters "soundly rejected those who put personal ambition ahead of principles."